 Julia Clarke

-Julia Clarke was a Civil Engineering student at the University of Vermont.
-Julia was working with Dr. Greg Rowangould on a study examining how pedestrian, bicycle and vehicle travel behavior changed in Vermont during and after the Covid-19 stay-at-home period.
+Julia Clarke earned a BS in Civil Engineering from UVM in 2022.
+Julia worked with Dr. Greg Rowangould as a Barret Scholar and research assistant studing how pedestrian, bicycle and vehicle travel behavior changed in Vermont during and after the Covid-19 stay-at-home period.

 Julia is now a Transportation Planner at Arup in the Boston office!